Northampton High School (Massachusetts): Northampton Open Media

 Northampton Open Media, a non-profit community media center, shares with the school.
 Although not officially affiliated with the High School, Northampton Open Media’s equipment and resources are made available to students to for school and community media and art projects.
 The high school's theater and technology programs often work together.

+Notable incidents

+In 2026, a woman visiting the school had a physical altercation with a student and was subsequently arrested.
+She reportedly attacked the student due to a "prior issue".
+Both the woman and the student suffered injuries.